Korean tea: History

-Tea culture continued to prosper during the Goryeo Dynasty.
+Tea culture continued to prosper during the Goryeo period.
 Tea offering was a part of the biggest national ceremonies, such as Yeondeunghoe and Palgwanhoe, and tea towns were formed around temples.
 During the reign of King Myeongjong (1131‒1202), Seon-Buddhist manners of ceremony prevailed.
-Jeong Mongju and other scholars enjoyed tea poetry, dasi (다시; 茶詩), and tea meetings, dahoe (다회; 茶會).
+Chŏng Mong-ju and other scholars enjoyed tea poetry, dasi (다시; 茶詩), and tea meetings, dahoe (다회; 茶會).
 The state of daseonilchi (다선일치; 茶禪一致; "tea and seon in accord") was eulogized.
 Xu Jing, a Song dynasty envoy who visited Goryeo in 1123, wrote in the Gaoli tujing that the people of Goryeo were avid tea drinkers and set out tea three times a day.
 Coins were accepted at tea and wine shops (茶酒店).

-During the Joseon Dynasty (1392-1910), Korean tea culture underwent secularization.
+During the Joseon period (1392–1910), Korean tea culture underwent secularization.
 The royal family and aristocracy used tea for simple rites, a practice referred to as darye (다례; 茶禮, "tea rite"), which is often translated as "etiquette for tea".
-Towards the end of the Joseon Dynasty, commoners adopted the practice of using tea for ancestral rites.
+Towards the end of the Joseon dynasty, commoners adopted the practice of using tea for ancestral rites.
 The word charye (차례; 茶禮, "tea rite"), cognate to darye, now refers to jesa (ancestral rite).
 In the past, the two terms were synonymous, as ancestral rites often involved offerings of tea to the ancestors.
 Wedding ceremonies also included tea offerings.
 The practice of packing tea into small cakes, which lost popularity in China during the 14th century, continued in Korea until the 19th century.